Bill of Sale Requirements in Georgia

-Georgia requires the following information on the bill of sale:
+Include the following information on a Georgia bill of sale:

 - Name of seller/transferor.

-- Complete address of seller.
-Must be street address; a P.O.
+- Must be street address; a P.O.
 Box is not acceptable.

 - Date of sale.